oklays/okky-mobile-apps-uas1/README.md

-# React Native Login Template
+# My Campus Assignments Project

 This repo is proudly sponsored by: